-Our core Christian Values of Courage, Love, Forgiveness, Peace, and Equality are the foundation of our curriculum and are fundamental to everything we do.
-We firmly believe that if these are applied to all aspects of learning our young people will have a strong moral compass that will serve them well in the future and allow them to flourish spiritually, personally, and academically.
+Our core Christian Values of Courage, Love, Forgiveness, Peace and Equality are the foundation of our curriculum and are fundamental to everything we do.
+We firmly believe that if these are applied to all aspects of learning our young people will have a strong moral compass that will serve them well in the future and allow them to flourish spiritually, personally and academically.
+We want our students to 'grow in wisdom' through our Curriculum for Learning and to 'grow in stature' through our Curriculum for Life.

 A Curriculum for Learning